Running 101: How To Start Running For Beginners

 Preventing and treating blisters

 Blisters can be another frustrating challenge for runners, but there are steps you can take to prevent and treat them.
 Invest in moisture-wicking socks to reduce friction and keep your feet dry.
-Apply a lubricant or blister prevention product to areas prone to blistering.
+Apply a lubricant or blister product to areas prone to blistering.
 If a blister does form, protect it with a bandage or blister patch and avoid popping it to prevent infection.

 Avoiding common running injuries